Strong Bones Broccoli Tots

 Instructions

-- Preheat the oven to 190C and line a baking tray.
+- Preheat the oven to 190°C(conventional) or 170°C (fan) and line two baking trays with baking parchment.

-- Steam (or boil) the stems for a minute before adding the florets for a further 3-4 minutes until soft.
+- Steam (or boil) the broccoli florets for 3 to 4 minutes until soft.

-- Scoop a tablespoon of mixture and mould it into a cylindrical tot shape and place on the lined tray.
+- Scoop up a tablespoon of mixture and shape into small cylindrical tots.
+Place them onto the lined tray.

-- Repeat until all the mixture is finished and then pop them in the oven for 20-25 minutes until golden brown.
+- Repeat until all the mixture is finished and then pop them in the oven for 20 to 25 minutes until golden brown.

 Notes

-- To give these tots a bit more sophistication for older kids and adults, then supercharge them with a little dulse or nori and even chopped-up smoked salmon!
+- To give these tots a bit more sophistication for older kids and adults, supercharge them with a little dulse or nori seaweed and even chopped-up smoked salmon!

-- Nut-free: swap almonds to coconut flour or sourdough breadcrumbs
+- Nut-free: swap the ground almonds for coconut flour or fine sourdough breadcrumbs.

-- They store in the fridge for up to 3 days and can be frozen for 3 months.
-A perfect recipe to batch cook and freeze.
+- These tots store in the fridge for up to 3 days and can be frozen for 3 months.
+It is a perfect recipe to batch cook and freeze.

 These look delicious, if swapping egg for the ground flax how much should I add?